 How to Know When Cucumbers Are Ready to Harvest – Pickling Cucumbers.
 It all depends on how the cucumbers are to be consumed.

-If you want to preserve them in vinegar, then they are picked when they are small.
-Boston Pickling cucumbers and Pickling Northern cucumbers are the varieties most commonly used for pickling, harvested when the fruit is from 3 to 7 inches long.
+If you want to preserve them in vinegar, they are picked when they are small.
+Boston Pickling cucumbers and Pickling Northern cucumbers are the most commonly used for pickling, harvested when the fruit is 3 to 7 inches long.
 I would recommend no longer than 7 inches.

-Lemon cucumber is an option for both, pickling and salads.
-Lemon cucumbers are ready to harvest when they are starting to turn yellow and are between 2 and 4 inches long.
+The lemon cucumber is an option for both pickling and salads.
+Lemon cucumbers are ready to harvest when they turn yellow and are between 2 and 4 inches long.

-On the other hand, Armenian, Spacemaster and Straight Eight cucumbers are the cucumber heirlooms consumed in salads, creams, etc. Measuring the size (long and thickness) of these cucumbers is a good way to determine when cucumbers are ready to be harvested.
+On the other hand, Armenian, Spacemaster, and Straight Eight cucumbers are the cucumber heirlooms consumed in salads, creams, etc. Measuring the size (length and thickness) of these cucumbers is an excellent way to determine when cucumbers are ready to be harvested.

-Armenian cucumbers, with a mild and sweet taste, should be harvested when are 12” long and 2.5” thick.
+With a mild and sweet taste, Armenian cucumbers should be harvested when they are 12” long and 2.5” thick.

-Spacemaster cucumbers, perfect for salads, should be harvested when are 7.5” long.
+Spacemaster cucumbers, perfect for salads, should be harvested when they are 7.5” long.

 Why Cucumbers Should Not Be Harvested Late

-Once this happens, they are no longer good to eat.
-The cucumber pulp becomes less tasty or disappears altogether, and all the energy is then concentrated on the seeds.
+Once this happens, they are no longer suitable to eat.
+The cucumber pulp becomes less tasty or disappears altogether, and all the energy is concentrated on the seeds.

 If you pick cucumbers often, as soon they come out, you may encourage an increase in cucumber plant production.